 - Food in shops and restaurants

 - Fuel and water

 - Skipper (if you don't have a license)

 Mooring fees vary greatly and can range anywhere from € 20 per buoy to € 300 per day in an attractive location.
 In each country the charges are different and the amount depends on the length of the boat, the period, plus the attractiveness and facilities of each marina.

-In a marina it’s most expensive to moor at a pier, with the cheapest being on a buoy.
+In a marina, it’s most expensive to moor at a pier, with the cheapest being at a buoy.
 City ports and piers or mooring at villages is cheaper and sometimes even free.
 You can also anchor in the wild and use marinas just to refuel or get water.
 You don’t have to pay at your home marina.
-In Greece or Italy you can also find mooring for free, especially off-season.
+In Greece or Italy you can also find mooring for free, especially off-season

 Rates are increasing each year.
 When booking a place at a marina itself, you usually pay 10 to 25 % more than the pricelist.
 In Croatia, due to the market environment and grey economy, it’s possible to pay a lot less (50 to 100 HRK), albeit unofficially.

 Total consumption depends on the weather, wind strength and how much you want to sail over longer distances.
 The average consumption for a typical yacht usually ranges between 5 and 12 litres per hour.

 Water for the tank

 Consumption depends on the crew and the lifestyle on board.
 For most crews, refilling the tank once is enough for a week and for a typical boat in Croatia it costs around 100 to 150 HRK (€14–€20).